kevL/yata/ReadMe.txt

 don't tell it to.
 It can write 2da files.
 Various settings for Yata can be changed in the Settings.Cfg textfile.

-2019 june 5
+2019 june 6
 kevL's
 ver 3.3.0.0

 File
-- Open ... @ folder (presets for the Open ... dialog - does not appear if no presets have been set)
+- Open ... @ folder (presets for the Open ... dialog - appears only if at least one "dirpreset=" has been set in Settings.Cfg - see the Settings.Cfg file options below)
 - Open ... : Ctrl+o
 - Reload   : Ctrl+r
+- Recent (lists recently opened files - appears only if "recent=" has been set in Settings.Cfg and at least one valid filepath exists in the list - see the Settings.Cfg file options below)

 - Save        : Ctrl+s
 - Save As ... : Ctrl+e